mui/mui-x/docs/data/data-grid/server-side-data/index.md

 />
 ```

 The demo below uses the `useDemoDataSource` utility to simulate the server-side error.
-Change the value of success rate make the server-side error occur randomly.
+Change the value of success rate to make the server-side error occur randomly.

 {{"demo": "ServerSideErrorHandling.js", "bg": "inline"}}

-### Updating data 🚧
+## Updating data 🚧

 This feature is yet to be implemented, when completed, the method `dataSource.updateRow` will be called with the `GridRowModel` whenever the user edits a row.
 It will work in a similar way as the `processRowUpdate` prop.